mozilla/addons-linter/README.md

 Rules get exported via a single function in a single file.
-A rule can have private functions it uses internally, but rule code should not depend on another rule file and each rule file should export one rule.
+A rule can have private functions it uses internally, but rule code should not depend on another rule file and each rule, the file should export one rule.

-Each rule function is passed data from the scanner in order to carry out the specific checks for that rule it returns a list of objects which are then made into message objects and are passed to the Collector.
+Each rule function is passed data from the scanner in order to carry out the specific checks for that rule, it returns a list of objects which are then made into message objects and are passed to the Collector.

 ### Collector